MedicineYeh/SounderBat/README.md

 2. Clone this repository.
 3. Run `npm install` in repository folder.
 4. Run `bower install` in repository folder.
-5. Run `node app` in repository folder.
+5. Run `grunt` in repository folder.

 ### Tutorial of Programing HTML5 game